vickyhella/vickyhella.github.io/docs/website-management/algolia-search.md

 Uploading Algolia records is simply done from the command-line tool and doesn't require a console login.

-If you want to view the search trend and get statistics on the top search keywords, you can log into the Algolia console to have a look (described in the section below).
+If you want to view the search trend and get statistics on keywords that are searched the most, you can log into the Algolia console to have a look (described in the section below).

 :::

 ## Viewing the search data

-To get an insight of your users' search behaviors:
+To get an insight into your users' search behaviors:

 1. Log in to your [Algolia console](https://dashboard.algolia.com/).
 1. Click the **Search** icon in the left navigation bar.